 Chances are you know that regular physical exercise is good for you.
 You may even be able to name a handful of benefits, such as weight loss or maintenance, a healthier heart and lungs, stronger bones, increased energy or a more positive outlook.
 According to Lawrence Schlitt, MD, a family medicine physician at Scripps Clinic in Del Mar, regular exercise also decreases your risk of developing chronic diseases, such as diabetes, heart disease and cancer.

-In order to reap the benefits of exercise, though, you have to do it.
+In order to reap the benefits of exercise, you have to do it.

-Fortunately, once you get started, you may find it becomes something to which you look forward.
+Fortunately, once you get started, you may find it becomes something you look forward to doing.
 As workouts start to pay off in the form of better health, improved mood and an overall sense of well-being, you may even wonder how you lived without them.